 Scottish jobs market 'loses momentum'

-The Scottish labour market lost momentum in November, according to a survey of recruitment agencies.
+The Scottish labour market has lost some momentum this year but remains strong, according to a survey of recruitment agencies.

 The Royal Bank of Scotland found permanent staff appointments and temporary postings were up in February, but there was a slowdown in growth.

 The latest survey results extended the run of growth in permanent appointments to 25 months.

 This was in contrast with the UK as a whole, where placements "stagnated".

 Demand for both temporary and permanent workers also rose strongly.